xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ALIGNMENT   Aligns or wraps text in cells
+ALIGNMENT&nbsp;&nbsp;&nbsp;Aligns or wraps text in cells

-FORMAT.NUMBER   Applies a number format to the selection
+FORMAT.NUMBER&nbsp;&nbsp;&nbsp;Applies a number format to the selection

-FORMAT.TEXT   Formats a worksheet text box or a chart text item
+FORMAT.TEXT&nbsp;&nbsp;&nbsp;Formats a worksheet text box or a chart text item

 Return to [top](#E)